yownas/RuinedFooocus/update_log.md

+### 1.35.0
+* Added LayerDiffuse to create transparent images with an optional background image

 ### 1.34.0
 * Added llyasviel's prompt tokenizer model for improving prompts, This can be used by adding the `Flufferizer` style